KZSQ-FM

 KZSQ-FM (92.7 FM, "The New Star 92.7 FM") is a radio station licensed to Sonora, California.
-The New Star 92.7 KZSQ Serves the greater Mother Lode area centered in Sonora, comprising Tuolumne and Calaveras Counties with a combined population of approximately 110,000.
+KZSQ serves Mother Lode country centered in Sonora, comprising Tuolumne and Calaveras County.
 The station broadcasts a classic hits format and is owned by Clarke Broadcasting Corporation.

-The New Star 92.7 has been broadcasting in the Mother Lode since 1971.
+KZSQ-FM has been broadcasting in the Mother Lode since 1971.
 In February, 1994, KZSQ-FM and KVML updated to digital studios and relocated to downtown Sonora.
 In 2000, Clarke Broadcasting acquired a local Internet Service Provider, Mother Lode Internet, and created a community website, myMotherLode.com, for its three radio stations KVML/KZSQ-FM/KKBN.
 Mother Lode Internet was sold by Clarke Broadcasting in 2008, while retaining the myMotherLode.com with more than 2 million page views per month. myMotherLode.com continues to promote and represent Star 92.7/KZSQ which does not stream all radio content but media feature segments are available on myMotherLode.com and KZSQ.com.

 Clarke Broadcasting Corporation is a Nevada corporation, President H. Randolph Holder, Jr. The General Manager of KVML / KZSQ-FM / KKBN / myMotherlode.com is Tom Nankival.